peromage/poi/apps/pwsh/.config/powershell/README.md

 - *CurrentUserAllHosts*: `$PROFILE.CurrentUserAllHosts`
 - *CurrentUserCurrentHost*: `$PROFILE.CurrentUserCurrentHost`

-Add content to the configuration file above:
+Rename `init-template.ps1` to `init.ps1` and then source it.

+Make your own changes in the `init.ps1` file.

 ```
-. path/to/poshrc.ps1
+. path/to/init.ps1
 ```